LambdaNews/API/README.md

-# Hacker News API
+# Lambda News API

 ## Overview

-In partnership with [Firebase](https://firebase.google.com/), we're making the public Hacker News data available in near real time.
+In partnership with [Firebase](https://firebase.google.com/), we're making the public Lambda News data available in near real time.
 Firebase enables easy access from [Android](https://firebase.google.com/docs/android/setup), [iOS](https://firebase.google.com/docs/ios/setup) and the [web](https://firebase.google.com/docs/web/setup).
 [Servers](https://firebase.google.com/docs/server/setup) aren't left out.

 If you can use one of the many [Firebase client libraries](https://firebase.google.com/docs/libraries/), you really should.
 The libraries handle networking efficiently and can raise events when things change.
 Be sure to check them out.